aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 #### `main`

 Finally, we name our function.
-In this case, the `main` function is absolutely required in Java programs and must be named `main`.
+In this case, the `main` function is absolutely required in Java code meant to be executed and must be named `main`.

 #### `String[] args`